KTKChAoS/Project-Pircbot/README.md

 This can be easily googled to know how.

 Enter those keys in MyBot.java at the places defined after the imports

+After running the bot, it can be found in channel #scottbot at https://webchat.freenode.net/